pauljoohyunkim/octocurl/README.md

 # Octoget

 Octoget is a wrapper around CURL for bulk downloads.
-If you have sufficient bandwidth, you can download multiple files, each with individual workers.
+If you have sufficient bandwidth, you can download multiple files, each with individual worker.

 ## How to use
 > Usage: octoget [options] url1 [url2] [url...]